 A mole is one of the most common skin conditions and can occur anywhere on the body.
 Moles are made of a cluster of melanocytes, the cells that cause pigmentation of the skin, hence the darker color.
 Most moles appear during adolescence; however, some may not be noticed until later in life when events such as hormonal changes may cause the pigment to darken and the mole to become more visible.

-There is no medical necessity for removing a mole.
+There is no medical necessity for skin mole removal.
 In the cases in which a mole causes irritation due to clothing or has cosmetic significance (for example, a prominent mole that appears on the face, neck or other visible area), your dermatologist may recommend one of the following outpatient treatment options:

 Local surgical excision